 How to contact us

-Readers: Subscribe and invest in good storytelling.
-All proceeds are directed to support the creators of the content and to promote the development of a community of independent artists and storytellers in Ukraine.
-If you have any issues or questions arising from the subscription process you can write to us at firstname.lastname@example.org.
+Subscribe and invest in good storytelling.
+Your subscription supports content creators and helps to promote the development of a community of independent artists and writers in Ukraine.
+If you have any questions or issues from the subscription process, please write to us at firstname.lastname@example.org.

-Potential Partners: We are all for healthy and compelling partnerships.
-You can contact us with your proposals and ideas at email@example.com.
+We welcome healthy and compelling partnerships.
+Please contact us with your proposals and ideas by sending us an email at email@example.com.

-Creative industry: If you have developed a desire to transform one of our stories into a screenplay, film, series, theatrical play or other medium, please contact the Editor in Chief with your proposal at firstname.lastname@example.org.
+If you have a desire to transform one of our stories into something else (like a film, animation, play or other medium) please do contact the Editor-in-Chief with your proposal idea by sending an email to firstname.lastname@example.org.